OpenEvalProject/evals/manuscripts/elife-88095/v1/manuscript.md

 ## Results

-## Experiment 1: testing allocentric vs. egocentric hypothesis
+### Experiment 1: testing allocentric vs. egocentric hypothesis

 We first verified the prediction of the allocentric hypothesis (Figure 2) by testing a baseline-stationary condition (Figure 3a) and a walking condition (Figure 3b).
 In both conditions, the observer readied for the experiment by sitting on a chair in the waiting area, which was illuminated by a dimly lit LED light from the ceiling.
 To ready for a test trial, he/she waited for an audio tone.
 Upon hearing the tone, he/she stood up and aligned his/her feet at the start point (home base) that faced a black curtain in the direction of the testing area.
 About 30 s later, the experimenter turned off the LED light in the waiting area and the observer drew the curtain open in the dark to begin the trial.

 ![Figure 3.](https://cdn.elifesciences.org/articles/88095/elife-88095-fig3-v1.jpg)

 **Figure 3.:** (a) Baseline-stationary condition: The observer stood at the home base (illustrated as blue cross) and judged the location of a briefly presented dimly lit target. (b) Walking condition: The observer walked blindly from the home base (illustrated as blue cross) for 1.5 m to the new location (illustrated as red cross).
 After a short delay (12 or 60 s), the dimly lit target was presented for him/her to judge the location. (c) Graph plotting the average (n = 8) judged target locations from Experiment 1.
 The black plus symbols, here and in other graphs, represent the physical target locations.
 The filled and open green triangle symbols represent the results for the 12 and 60 s waiting periods, respectively, in the walking condition.
 The red circle symbols represent the baseline-stationary condition.
 With the 12-s waiting period, judged locations (filled green triangles) in the walking condition were significantly nearer than in the baseline-stationary (filled red circles) condition.
 With the 60-s waiting period, judged locations (open triangles) had a much smaller separation from the baseline-stationary condition.
 The blue and gray curves with the same shape are the intrinsic bias fitted to the data by eye.
 Their horizontal shift is about 1.35 m.
 The black circle on the vertical axis represents the average eye height of the observers. (d) Graph plotting the average (n = 8) judged target locations from Experiment 2.
 The green triangle and red circle symbols represent results from the divided-attention-walking and baseline-stationary conditions, respectively.
 Judged locations from both conditions were similar and are fitted by the same intrinsic bias curve.
 Error bars represent the standard errors of the mean. (e and f) Average judged angular declination as a function of the physical angular declination.
-The error bars represent the standard errors of the means among observers (n = 8).Figure 3—source data 1.
+The error bars represent the standard errors of the means among observers (n = 8).

 In the baseline-stationary condition, after further waiting at the home base (blue cross) for either 12 or 60 s, the observer saw a briefly presented (1 s) dimly lit target.
 He/she was instructed to judge the target location and to respond by walking blindly to the remembered target location and gesturing its height after reaching the walked destination (Thomson, 1983; Loomis et al., 1996; Ooi et al., 2001; Ooi et al., 2006).
 (While walking, the observer’s right hand glided along a horizontal guidance rope, drawn as the yellow line in Figure 3a.)
 Effectively, this blind walking-gesturing task reveals the perceived target location (x: walked distance; y: gestured height).